 Instead of having to add tags for the title you want to use and the meta description, you can simply edit it within the box in the tool.
 It’s one of the easiest ways to make your post highly clickable.

-Beyond the above two features, Yoast also provides plenty of freebies including an easy to use sitemap generator and the ability to add “noindex” tags to specific pages to stop them being indexed by search engines.
+Beyond the above two features, Yoast also provides plenty of freebies including an easy-to-use sitemap generator and the ability to add “noindex” tags to specific pages to stop them from being indexed by search engines.

 Best SEO Keyword Research Tool: Google Keyword Planner